Here are the 11 Most Haunted Castles in Scotland

 Crathes Castle is situated near Banchory and has enchanting turrets, towers and ornate rooms.
 Built for the first time in the 1500s by the Burnett family the foreboding tower house is still standing.
 There are most certainly spirits inhabiting this historical castle within the walls.
 The Green Lady, dressed in a green robe, roams the castle and it is said that she was a either a servant girl or the ward of the Laird and that she had a child and then disappeared.
 There was a discovery in the 1800s of skeleton remains, from behind the fireplace in a room that has been seen in.

 8. DUNROBIN CASTLE

-Dunrobin Castle near Golspie is a huge Scottish castle.
+Dunrobin Castle near Golspie is a huge Scottish castle and is reportedly haunted.
 Apparently, in the 15th Century, the Earl of Sutherland wanted to marry a beautiful young girl from a rival clan and so he locked her away until such time as he could marry her.
 Her spirit is said to haunt the Seamstress’s Room in the upper floors of Dunrobin Castle.
-The beautiful woman tried to escape from the castle by amking a rope out of her sheets, but sadly, fell to her death.
+The beautiful woman tried to escape from the castle by making a rope out of her sheets, but sadly, fell to her death.
 She can still be heard crying from the same room, today.

 9. STIRLING CASTLE

 Stirling Castle is one of the most important castles in Scotland and has witnessed a colorful history.
 It is said that the castle is haunted by a ghostly Highlander, dressed in full traditional costume.
 Visitors to the castle have sometimes approached this ghostly figure expecting him to be a tour guide and answer their questions but he merely turns away from them and disappears completely.